 In Latin, “vernix” means to varnish and “caseous” is a cheesy nature.
 The amount and appearance of vernix varies for each child; some may be white and creamy, others barley visible.
-Babies tend to lose the vernix the longer the mother is pregnant, notes AboutHealth.com.
+Babies tend to lose the vernix the longer the mother is pregnant.

 “There is a large body of evidence published (that shows) it really should not be removed or rubbed off” quickly after birth, says Leone, who is also a neonatal nurse practitioner.
 Newborns can’t control their temperature, and the vernix is natural insulator that helps regulate it.
 Losing this layer exposes infants to skin infections and fevers if they get too cold.

 Normally, after babies are delivered, they are taken and gently dried off.
-But recently, HFHS extended its routine time of bathing.
+But HFHS is among those who have extended their routine time of bathing in recent years.
 “Our practice has changed.
 We used to do it two to four hours” after birth, Leone says.
 “Now it’s 12 so the baby is stable.”

 Not only is the vernix a natural moisturizer and insulator, Leone adds, but it protects skin and works as a barrier to water loss.